-Keith developed a course in which the fundamentals of body piercing, including all aspects of both the biological and technical elements can be covered over a six day period, with 35 hours of teaching the equivalent of one hour a week for a full academic year.
-This is more in terms of hours than a university level course and relies on a focused approach to covering the material as well as an ability to offer personalised training to individuals by keeping class sizes small.
+Keith developed a course in which the fundamentals of body piercing, including all aspects of both the biological and technical elements can be covered over a six day period, with 40 hours of teaching; the equivalent of one hour a week for a full academic year.
+This is more in terms of hours than a 15 credit university course and relies on a focused approach to covering the material as well as an ability to offer personalised training to individuals by keeping class sizes small.
 There is also a marked assessment at the end of the course covering both practical and theoretical elements, upon the basis of which the diploma is awarded.

 In 2018, Keith finally retired from the piercing industry after training over 1000 piercers from all over the world.
 The school in now in the capable hand of Sarah Conway-Clark, who will continuing the running of the school.
 Sarah is a qualified teacher with 10 years experience of teaching both high school and university students as well as a body piercer trained by Keith.
 Sarah has built a reputation as the best body piercer in her locality and has completed further training in genital piercing alongside developing advanced techniques for promoting good healing and aftercare of piercings and for ensuring perfect placement and customer care.

 The British Body Piercing Association (BBPA) has been renamed the British Association of Body Piercers since we train piercers all over the world.